otavioschwanck/mood-nvim/handbook.md

 But just press C-d after a snippet and you go forward! trust me.

-To open / close the autocomplete, just press C-e
+To open / close the autocomplete, just press C-e.

 # Emmet
 Just press C-p to expand.